noderaider/redux-webpack-boilerplate/src/lib/README.md

 #### Structure

 * errors - Subclassed custom errors that can be used from client or server.
-* redux - Redux store, reducers, actions, middleware and constants all go here.
+* redux - Redux store, reducers, actions, middleware, modules ([ducks](https://github.com/erikras/ducks-modular-redux)) and constants all go here.
 * router - Server side routing is configured here.
 * services - Services for retrieving repeated information go here.